Pomonok, Queens: Education

 Nearby are major facilities such as CUNY Queens College, St. John's University, Touro College, Rabbinical Seminary of America along with various public and private schools.
 The CUNY Law School, formerly in the area, moved to the Long Island City neighborhood in May of 2012.

 Queens Public Library has a branch in Pomonok, within the Local 3 Union Building in the Electchester complex.

 Community

 Onsite of Pomonok Houses is the Pomonok Community Center (PCC), operated by Queens Community House.
 It hosts a senior center, after school program, and, in the summer months, a camp and teen program.

 Transportation

 Buses

-While there are no train lines present in Pomonok, it is rather served by various MTA Regional Bus Operations routes.
+While there are no train lines present in Pomonok, the neighborhood is served by various MTA Regional Bus Operations routes.

 Pomonok is served by the routes as well as the routes which run express to Midtown Manhattan.
-In addition, the routes also serve the neighborhood along Horace Harding Expressway between Kissena Boulevard and 164th Street.
+The routes also serve the neighborhood on Horace Harding Expressway.

-The aforementioned bus routes along with the inclusion of the bus routes as well as the express routes in adjacent Kew Gardens Hills have both New York City Subway transfers and Long Island Rail Road connections in the nearby Briarwood, Downtown Flushing, Elmhurst, Forest Hills, Jamaica, Kew Gardens and Rego Park neighborhoods.
+The aforementioned routes and the bus routes as well as the express routes in neighboring Kew Gardens Hills all have New York City Subway transfers and Long Island Rail Road connections in the Briarwood, Downtown Flushing, Elmhurst, Forest Hills, Jamaica, Kew Gardens and Rego Park neighborhoods.